-It feels like the Sony X950H Series 4K TV (XH95 in the UK) was tailor-made for us.
+It feels like the Sony X950H Series 4K TV (XH95 in the UK and X9500H in Australia) was tailor-made for us.
 It seems to perfectly address all the issues we had with last year's less-than-amazing Sony X950G/XG95 by offering louder and clearer audio, while also adding a number of smart UI changes that make customizing the picture easier than ever.

 It's within inches of being one of the best TVs of the year – a title that seems to be harder and harder to win as TV manufacturers pump out better processors and panels every few months – but is kept from that honor by two poor design decisions: lack of HDMI 2.1 ports and a new stand design that can lead the display to wobble wildly.